Roasted Broiled or Baked Chicken (100 G) and White Rice (1 Cup, Cooked)

 How to consume roasted broiled or baked chicken, white rice without glucose spikes

-Incorporate a variety of non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
-These are high in fiber and can help balance blood sugar levels.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
+These can help slow down the absorption of glucose.

 Choose Whole Grains